lbaldwin123/ansible-mongodb/README.md

 - Ansible (1.8.x)
 - Git (1.9.x)

+### Environment

+A couple pre-requisites for the target environment must be true:

+- The host is already setup, this doesn't dynamically provision hosts (yet).
+It can be localhost, Rackspace, AWS, or whatever.
+Your machine just needs to be able to route to it.
 - Public SSH key on hosts to be provisioned as root.
 Ansible requires this step.
 - RHEL/CentOS (for now..)